WISDOM FOR LIVING DAILY DEVOTIONAL

 “Behold, the virgin shall be with child, and bear a Son, and they shall call His name Immanuel, which is translated, ‘God with us’” (Matthew 1:23 New King James Version).

 Jesus Christ was both God and man!
 He is God incarnate.
 This truth is too hard for some people to believe.
 Nevertheless, it remains the truth.
-As the apostle Paul says in 2 Corinthians 13:8, we can do nothing against the truth, but for the truth.
+As the Apostle Paul says in 2 Corinthians 13:8, we cannot do anything against the truth, but only for the truth.
 By the birth of Jesus in the flesh, God became man and lived with us.

 Jesus said, “Therefore, indeed, I send you prophets, wise men, and scribes: some of them you will kill and crucify, and some of them you will scourge in your synagogues and persecute from city to city, that on you may come all the righteous blood shed on the earth, from the blood of righteous Abel to the blood of Zechariah, son of Berechiah, whom you murdered between the temple and the altar” (Matthew 23:34-35 New King James Version).

 In the parable of the wicked vinedressers in Mark 12:1-8, Jesus illustrated how the messengers that God sent to the world before Him were maltreated – beaten, stoned, wounded, or killed.
 “Therefore still having one son, his beloved, he also sent him to them last, saying, ‘They will respect my son.’
 But those vinedressers said among themselves, ‘This is the heir.
 Come, let us kill him, and the inheritance will be ours.’
 So they took him and killed him and cast him out of the vineyard” (verses 6-8 New King James Version).
 Jesus was referring to Himself as the son.
 He was eventually killed, as the vinedressers had killed some of the servants sent by the vineyard owner.